204 Hardy Street, Nelson

 The building was assessed and rated earthquake prone

 Early in 2017, engineers from AMK Limited carried out a detailed seismic assessment and found the strength of the two-story building to be 15% of the New Building Standard (NBS).
 The main areas of concern were the first floor columns and the parapets.
-These elements are the first to be addressed in a seismic upgrade scheme that will take the building to 70% NBS.
+These elements are the first to be addressed in a seismic upgrade scheme that took the building to 70% NBS.

 Heritage EQUIP funding has allowed Ben and Miranda to strengthen the building